MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsOnlineApplicationInstanceAssociation.md

 ## INPUTS

-### String
+### System.String[]
-The String is used as the Identity input.
+The Remove-CsOnlineApplicationInstanceAssociation cmdlet accepts a string array as the Identities parameter.

 ## OUTPUTS